fuzziqersoftware/newserv/README.md

 ### Installing quests

 newserv automatically finds quests in the system/quests/ directory.
-To install your own quests, or to use quests you've saved using the proxy's set-save-files option, just put them in that directory and name them appropriately.
+To install your own quests, or to use quests you've saved using the proxy's "save files" option, just put them in that directory and name them appropriately.

 Standard quest files should be named like `q###-CATEGORY-VERSION.EXT`, battle quests should be named like `b###-VERSION.EXT`, challenge quests should be named like `c###-VERSION.EXT`, and Episode 3 download quests should be named like `e###-gc3.EXT`.
 The fields in each filename are:
-- `###`: quest number (this doesn't really matter; it should just be unique for the PSO version)
+- `###`: quest number (this doesn't really matter; it should just be unique across the PSO version)
 - `CATEGORY`: ret = Retrieval, ext = Extermination, evt = Events, shp = Shops, vr = VR, twr = Tower, gov = Government (BB only), dl = Download (these don't appear during online play), 1p = Solo (BB only)
 - `VERSION`: d1 = Dreamcast v1, dc = Dreamcast v2, pc = PC, gc = GameCube Episodes 1 & 2, gc3 = Episode 3, bb = Blue Burst
 - `EXT`: file extension (see table below)